Characterisation-Virtual-Laboratory/CVL_Community/_posts/2019-05-04-champions.md

 # CVL Champions Program 2019

 The CVL Champions Program's aim is to create a community that stimulates network engagement across [Australian characterisation facilities](../AustralianCharacterisationFacilities) to raise the awareness of [FAIR data](https://www.ands.org.au/working-with-data/fairdata) principles and access to the national characterisation computing infrastructure.
 The CVL Champions is part of the Characterisation Data enhanced Virtual Laboratory (CDeVL) project, funded by the Australian Research Data Commons (ARDC).

 ## Invitation

-The CVL Community (Neuroscience, Microscopy, Structural Biology, Atom Probe, Neutron Techniques) is providing a unique opportunity for both external and internal staff / HRD students to develop their training skills in a free 2 day workshop (all costs paid).The workshop was designed to provide guidance, methods and tips for developing and delivering quality, impactful training;
-whilst also encouraging attendees to become reflective practitioners, able to seek and act upon feedback and try new modes of training.
+The CVL Community (Neuroscience, Microscopy, Structural Biology, Atom Probe, Neutron Techniques) is providing a unique opportunity for both external and internal staff / HRD students to develop their training skills in a 2 day workshop 1- 2 October (all costs paid).
+The workshop is designed to provide guidance, methods and tips for developing and delivering quality, impactful training; whilst also encouraging attendees to become reflective practitioners, able to seek and act upon feedback and try new modes of training.
 To join you need to have enthusiasm for delivering knowledge to others.
 The training we provide is highly interactive in nature.
 Throughout the workshop participants are encouraged to bring their thoughts and voice into all discussions; sharing experiences and swapping ideas.
-We will also facilitate the a network between the participants, regardless of their areas of expertise, enabling the development of a support network for future practice development.
+We will also facilitate networking between the participants, regardless of their areas of expertise.

 If you think this workshop might be of interest to someone else, please forward this opportunity.
 Registration open on 18 June 2019 and close 31 July 2019.